chroniclesofcode/order-chronicles/README.md

 - Pipes performance measurements into certain files

 TO DO:
+- Fix error in arrays implementation where certain orders are not being added
 - Measure performance of the different data implementations
 - Provide multiple runthroughs + statistics of each run
 - Create array-based orderbook (array -> doubly linked lists)